Who Is This Article For?

 Advantages of a Sole Proprietorship

-Here are the advantages of choosing to do business as a sole proprietor:
+Here are the advantages for choosing to do business as a sole proprietor:

 Disadvantages of a Sole Proprietorship